krantzinator/100-days-of-code/log.md

 **Thoughts:** There are some variables that I haven't found yet where they are set.
 Also not sure I'm loving my theme, and I want to figure out how it's doing a few things so I can change them.

 **Link to work:** none; lots of reading of documentation and local code

+### Day 85: August 9, 2017

+**Today's Progress:** Angular forms and form validation

+**Thoughts:** Sick again/still.
+Gotta go to bed before I have pushable code written, unfortunately.
+Working through Angular's docs on forms and form validation, and how to connect the various pieces when your form functionality is split amongst components.

+**Link to work:** none